dmitrycello/yaglpp/docs/INSTALLATION.md

 > [!TIP]
 > After installation is complete, the original API assets will be still available, so it is possible to combine C++ and C programming in the same source, but the combination of C code with the YAGL++ objects is not recommended, since this can affect the proper function of library objects.

 The library supports OpenGL versions 2.0 to 3.3.
-To downgrade the default version (3.3), you must generate a new GLAD archive, rename its **`glad.h`** file to **`gladXX.h`** and move it into **`glad`** directory, do not use other files from the downgraded archives.
+To downgrade the default version (3.3), you must generate a new GLAD archive, extract its **`glad.h`** file, rename to **`gladXX.h`** and move it into **`glad`** directory, do not use other files from the downgraded archives.
 The XX is the number of GLAD version: 20, 21, 30, 31, 32 for versions 2.0 to 3.2.
 The context version control could be great for backward compatible coding.

 > [!IMPORTANT]
-> Generating all 5 downgraded GLAD versions allows to quickly set the OpenGL context version by changing the **`GLPP_CONTEXT_VERSION_MAJOR`** and **`GLPP_CONTEXT_VERSION_MINOR`** switches.
+> It is advised to generate all 5 downgraded GLAD versions, this allows to quickly set the OpenGL context version by changing the **`GLPP_CONTEXT_VERSION_MAJOR`** and **`GLPP_CONTEXT_VERSION_MINOR`** switches.
 Just set the desired value, and rebuild the library.
 But to learn OpenGL, always stick to default version 3.3!

 [&uarr; TOP](INSTALLATION.md#installation) [USAGE &rarr;](docs/USAGE.md)